saharkhmissi11/InsuranceApplication/README.md

 # InsuranceApplication
-InsuranceApplication
+An InsuranceApplication that uses the Camunda Tasklist and HTML forms.

 ## Application Description
-This application uses the Camunda Tasklist and HTML forms
+This application, we will use HTML froms instead of Camunda forms.
+We will also use Camunda Platform Run Tasklist.
+### Camunda Platform Run Tasklist:
+We use Camunda TaskList when :
+    - we want to start a process manually
+    - mission-critical business processes require manual work(exp: filling a form)
 ## Required packages
      - CamundaClient : Camunda REST API Client for .NET platform
      - Newtonsoft.json : Serialize and deserialize any .NET object